We've been featured in:

 • Tickets and fares for travel to essential appointments.

-• Medical costs for treatment you had to pay for.
+• Medical costs for private treatments you had to pay for.

-Other expenses may be eligible for inclusion, so it’s a good idea to keep hold of everything.
-If you work with a solicitor they can comb through this paperwork with you and advise accordingly.
-Call to learn more about diabetes compensation claims and how a solicitor can help you today.
-Additionally, one of our advisors can value your medical negligence claim.
+Other expenses may be eligible for inclusion, so it’s a good idea to keep all documentation.
+If you work with one of our solicitors, they can comb through this paperwork with you and advise accordingly.
+Call to learn more about diabetes compensation claims and how our team can help you today.

 Can I Make A Diabetes Compensation Claim On A No Win No Fee Basis?

-Our medical negligence solicitors can offer an array of excellent services to people looking to make diabetes compensation claims.
-In addition to calculating the amount of damages owed to you, they can deal with the court correspondence as and when it arises.
-Claims of this nature can become complex, so it’s a real help to know that yours is in safe, expert hands.
+Our medical negligence solicitors offer a range of excellent services to individuals seeking to make diabetes compensation claims.
+In addition to negotiating compensation on your behalf, they can deal with case correspondence as and when it arises.
+Claims of this nature can benefit from professional support, so it’s a real help to know that yours is in safe, expert hands.

 Our solicitors work under a type of No Win No Fee contract called a Conditional Fee Agreement (CFA).
-This affords numerous benefits to the claimant, such as:
+This affords numerous benefits to the claimant:

 • No requirement to pay upfront solicitor’s fees.

-• No need to pay fees for work going forward.
+• No need to pay solicitor fees for work going forward.

-• Nothing is owed to the solicitors for completed services if the medical negligence claim fails.
+• Nothing is owed in solicitor fees for completed services if the medical negligence claim fails.

-Interested in seeing if our solicitors could help you?
+Are you interested in seeing if our solicitors can help you?
 Simply:

 • Discuss your medical negligence claim on 0800 073 8804